Water: The Hub of Life

 This theory still holds true, with the minor exception that viruses, that lack a cell

-wall are only alive while infecting a cell and they paritise a cell’s machinery for
+wall are only alive while infecting a cell and they paratise a cell's machinery for

 reproduction.
 They are incapable of independent existence.